-To summarize that blog—no. Special Education (SPED) and the Multi-Tiered System of Supports (MTSS) are not the same things.
-However, they both exist on the foundation of supporting all students in achieving success in education and in life.
-MTSS focuses on providing support to all students in a holistic framework, and SPED is how students with disabilities receive specialized support.
+Special Education (SPED) and Multi-Tiered System of Supports (MTSS) are not the same things.
+However, they both exist to support all students in achieving success in education and in life.
+MTSS helps structure support for all students in a holistic framework, including students with disabilities.
+For those students with a qualified disability, SPED provides specialized services through an individualized education program, or IEP.

-MTSS helps provide an equitable education for every student in a school, including students with disabilities.
+MTSS helps provide the right instruction for every student in a school, including students with disabilities.

-Beyond just stating that they are different, it’s also important to discuss misconceptions regarding MTSS and SPED.
+There are lots of misconceptions about MTSS and SPED.
 We’ve compiled answers to some of the top questions we receive when discussing special education and MTSS.
-In addition, we have also created an infographic that you can share with your team, school, and community to understand how MTSS and special education can work together to help every student succeed.
+In addition, we have also created an infographic that you can share with your team to understand how MTSS and SPED align to help every student succeed.

 NAVIGATE THIS ARTICLE: